Sleep, perchance to remember – “We’ve known for a long time that sleep plays an important role in learning

 We now know that 'learning' is processed into memory at the same stage of sleep as healing and growth – but deeper:

-(1) the process of 'remembering' induces deeper sleep, therefore, 'learning' promotes healing and growth: "The Art of Longevity"
+(1) The process of 'remembering' induces deeper sleep, therefore, learning 'energises' healing and growth: "The Art of Longevity"

-(3) depression is recognised as a symptom of pH imbalance (acidosis: aka low oxygen).
+(3) Depression is a symptom of pH imbalance (acidosis: aka low oxygen uptake).

 "...knowledge of brainwave states enhances a person's ability to make use of the specialized characteristics of those states: these include being mentally productive across a wide range of activities, such as being intensely focused, relaxed, creative and in restful sleep."